4 Steps To Preparing Your Roof For Fall And Winter

 With a clean roof, scan the surface for missing shingles or ones that have cracked curled or frayed edges.
 You can use binoculars to inspect from the ground or climb up to the roof to have a look.

-Without adequate airflow in your attic, you could be looking at higher-that-necessary energy bills and roof leaks emerging in a snowstorm.
+Without adequate airflow in your attic, you could be looking at higher-than-necessary energy bills and roof leaks emerging in a snowstorm.
 During the day, sunlight hits your roof and heats up the air in your attic.
-Without vents located at the soffits, ridges, and/or gables of your roof, the hot air condensates, causing moisture damage and possible mold or rot in your roof’s supports.
+Without vents located at the soffits, ridges, and/or gables of your roof, the hot air condensates.
+Which causes moisture damage and possible mold or rot in your roof’s supports.

 This heat can also cause ice dams in higher elevations, inviting leaks when snow accumulates on your roof.

-Additionally, when that hot air has nowhere else to go, it will seep into and overheat your living space, asking you to use your AC more than you have to.
-This is one of the reasons why insulation is so critical to an energy efficient home.
+Additionally, when that hot air has nowhere else to go, it will seep into and overheat your living space.
+Which will require you to use your AC more than you have to.
+This is one of the reasons why insulation is so critical to an energy-efficient home.